GenomicsAotearoa/hts_workshop_mpi/docs/level1/22_illumina_pairing.md

 ---

-## Trimming paired data and preserving read order
+## Trimming data without considering read pairing

 Once we have visualised our sequence quality, we need to make some decisions regarding whether we perform quality filering or not, how severely the data must be trimmed, and whether or not we need to remove adapter sequences.